 Negative review type 3: Noise

-Noise is a common complaint that you often can't control as a hotelier.
-You might be near a busy road or pumping club, or guests in the room next door may be loud.
+Noise is a common complaint that you often don't have much control over.
+You might be near a busy road or pumping club, or hotel guests in the room next door may be loud.
 It's still something reviewers are awfully vocal about.
 Here's how you might respond to such a review:

 It would be great if you could offer a backup solution to noise, like earplugs, if this is a frequent complaint.
 Let guests know about it to prevent negative reviews, and bring it up when those reviews do come up to let people know you're doing everything to help and make them comfortable.